-We’ve put together these tips to support you in keeping well and managing diabetes while you’re at home, whether you're self-isolating or know someone who is.
+We’ve put together these tips to support you in keeping well and managing diabetes if you’re staying at home more often, self-isolating, spending more time inside or had your routine care postponed.

-We know that this advice may mean you have to completely change your way of life, and we know that may be daunting.
+We know that at this time it may be difficult to access your usual diabetes care team so we have brought together advice from our experts on what you can do in the meantime.
+This advice may mean you have to completely change your way of life, and we know that may be daunting.
 We want you to know that we’re right here with you at this difficult time.

-Whether you’re looking for ways to keep active in your home, easy recipe ideas, or want to know how to connect with others – we’ve got you covered.
+Whether you’re looking for ways to keep active, easy recipe ideas to keep mealtimes fresh, concerned about when to seek medical help or looking for support to help you cope emotionally – we’ve got you covered.
 And if you’d like to share your own tips or stories, we’d love to hear from you so please get in touch.

 Updates on coronavirus (COVID-19) and diabetes

-We’re working hard to always get you the most up-to-date information and latest news from the government.
+We’re working hard to always get you the most up-to-date information and latest news.
 Here is our latest guidance on coronavirus for people with diabetes.

-Being asked to stay at home or avoid other people is a difficult thing to do.
+Not being able to go out as much or avoid other people is a difficult thing to do.
 But having diabetes to think about as well as everything else in life can feel overwhelming.
-Stress can affect your blood sugar levels, so we’ve got some useful advice to help you manage all sorts of emotions including stress.
+Stress can affect your blood sugar levels, so we’ve got some useful advice to help you manage all sorts of emotions, including stress.

 “I use the Diabetes UK online forum, which I find is a great place to keep up to date with latest developments, both diabetes and coronavirus related.
 Having been a member of the forum for five years now, there are many regular members I consider as friends, even though we’ve never met.
 All members, new and old, have been working together to make sense of all the new information and regulations, as the situation develops.”